 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

 Cage Layer Fatigue, Brittle Bone Disease, Metabolic Bone Disease, Nutritional Secondary Hyperparathyroidism, Fibrous Osteodystrophy, Osteomalacia, Rickets

-Chickens with avian osteoporosis have really fragile bones.
-Many of these birds may find it difficult to walk, and as such, as very reluctant to move.
+Chickens (usually hens) with avian osteoporosis have really fragile bones.
+Many of these birds may find it difficult to walk, and as such, are very reluctant to move.
 Their legs may appear slightly deformed and distorted.
 Others may develop sudden paralysis.
 These birds are at high risk of bone fractures, with the most common being their keel and leg bones.

 Can actually reverse the effects quickly, however because it pulls the calcium out of the bloodstream, the bird must first be given calcium and vitamin D3.
 This drug can be fatal if it is given incorrectly and therefore should only be administered by a vet who has had prior experience using the drug before.

 Since affected chickens are very susceptible to bone fractures, they need to be handled very carefully and kept protected from potential injury.

 The chicken's feed needs to be evaluated and corrected accordingly, in order to ensure they are getting the proper balance of vitamins and minerals in their diet.

 Ensure laying hens receive a balanced diet with extra calcium.
 Feeding calcium in particulates, either as oyster shell or limestone granules, may extend the period of calcium absorption during the night, which reduces the depletion of medullary bone and benefits the eggshell quality

 Oral supplementation with 20 mg/kg of ipriflavone in feed